-Name of Plan Lead How do the goals of your Strategic Plan overlap with the Organization goals of each plan?
-Cantinum of Cana SWFL Regional Affordable bearing comings and commission development Continuum of Care Coalition to End Affordable housing, services, and economic development 40.77 Homelessness 10 Yr.
-Plan to SWFL Regional The Strategic Plan goals to address homelessness align with Prevent Hunger and Coalition to End the Continuum of Care goals and strategies.
-End Homelessness Homelessness Analysis of Barriers to affordable housing opportunities from the Impediments to Collier County Analysis of Impediments were included in this Consolidated Fair Housing Plan.
-Choice, 20 Collier County The MHSA, adopted in 2019, coordinates assistance for MHSA Strategic Collier County those with mental health and substance abuse in the area.
-Plan 2019 those with mental health and substance abuse in the area.
-Urban Land The ULI Report defines how the county will expand Institute Advisory Collier County affordable housing.
-Services Report allordable flousing.
-The County Local Housing Assistance Plan align with the Callian Carratur LLIAD Callian County Strategic Plan to meet the needs of LMI households through Collier County LHAP Collier County the expanding production and preservation of affordable housing.
-Florida Housing Electrical de la companya de la comp The annual report provides details on program Finance Florida Housing accomplishments and activities throughout the year on Corporation Annual Finance rental and homeownership programs.
-FLHFC is provided an Report Corporation annual report to review development incentives.
-The SHIP Incentive Strategies Report evaluates the implementation of affordable housing incentives in eleven (11) required areas which are: Expedited Permitting (for housing that is affordable), Modification of Impact Fees, SHIP Incentive Flexible Densities, Reservation of Infrastructure Capacity, Strategies Report Collier County Parking and Setbacks Requirements, Accessory Dwelling Units, Flexible Lot Configurations, Modification of Street Requirements, Process of Ongoing Review (provisions that could impact housing affordability), Public Land Inventory, and Development Near Transportation.
+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
+Continuum of Care Hunger & Homeless Coalition of Collier County Affordable housing, services, and economic development 10 Yr.
+Plan to Prevent Hunger and End Homelessness Hunger & Homeless Coalition of Collier County The Strategic Plan goals to address homelessness align with Continuum of Care goals and strategies.
+Analysis of Impediments to Fair Housing Choice, 2021 Collier County Barriers to affordable housing opportunities from the Analysis of Impediments were included in this Consolidated Plan.
+Collier County MHSA Strategic Plan 2019 Collier County The MHSA, adopted in 2019, coordinates assistance for those with mental health and substance abuse in the area.

+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
+Urban Land Institute Advisory Services Report Collier County The ULI Report defines how the county will expand affordable housing.
+Collier County LHAP Collier County The County Local Housing Assistance Plan align with the Strategic Plan to meet the needs of LMI households through the expanding production and preservation of affordable housing.
+Florida Housing Finance Corporation Annual Report Florida Housing Finance Corporation The annual report provides details on program accomplishments and activities throughout the year on rental and homeownership programs.
+FLHFC is provided an annual report to review development incentives.
+SHIP Incentive Strategies Report Collier County The SHIP Incentive Strategies Report evaluates the implementation of affordable housing incentives in eleven (11) required areas which are: Expedited Permitting (for housing that is affordable), Modification of Impact Fees, Flexible Densities, Reservation of Infrastructure Capacity, Parking and Setbacks Requirements, Accessory Dwelling Units, Flexible Lot Configurations, Modification of Street Requirements, Process of Ongoing Review (provisions that could impact housing affordability), Public Land Inventory, and Development Near Transportation.